kroxiksut/django-152fz-consent/docs/consent/en/verified-flow.md

   --dry-run
 ```

-## Borders
+## Boundaries

-- the confirmation loop does not replace the underlying consent lifecycle;
+- the verified consent flow does not replace the underlying consent lifecycle;
-- the acknowledgment loop does not add a separate consent domain;
+- the verified consent flow does not add a separate consent domain;
-- The verification loop does not promise production-ready integrations with third-party signature providers.
+- the verified consent flow does not promise production-ready integrations with third-party signature providers.

-Separately according to State Key:
+Specifically regarding Gosklyuch:
-- modes `goskey_required` and `paper_or_goskey` are reserved as a direction
+- the `goskey_required` and `paper_or_goskey` modes are reserved as a direction
-extensions;
+for extension;
-- working integration with an external service has not yet been implemented;
+- a working integration with an external service has not yet been implemented;
-- The detailed position of the project is listed in [./goskey.md](./goskey.md).
+- the detailed project position is described in [./goskey.md](./goskey.md).

 Detailed operation and step-by-step scenarios:
 - [./operations-admin.md](./operations-admin.md);